Frequently asked questions

 9. How can I request an interpreter to assist me for a court event?

 Our Office of Court Interpreter Services has a staff of 40 interpreters in 9 languages.
 If you need the services of an interpreter, call or email the court’s Clerk’s Office to ask them to request an interpreter for you.
 You can look up your court’s phone number using the Courthouse Locator or find your court’s email on the Court department emails page.
-Alternatively, the Help Line at 833-91COURT has Spanish and Portuguese interpreters available to assist you.

 10. How do I pay court fees?